A Face to Die For

-A Face to Die For (also known as The Face in the UK & Australia) is a 1996 television film, based on the book The Face by Marvin and Mark Werlin.
-The teleplay was also written by Marvin Werlin, Mark Werlin and Duane Poole, is a romantic thriller that starred Yasmine Bleeth, James Wilder and Robin Givens.
+A Face to Die For (also known as The Face in the UK and Australia) is a 1996 television film, based on the book The Face by Marvin and Mark Werlin who also wrote the teleplay with Duane Poole.
+It is a romantic thriller that stars Yasmine Bleeth, James Wilder and Robin Givens.

 Plot

-Due to a tragic childhood accident, Emily Gilmore (Yasmine Bleeth) is left scarred both physically and mentally.
+Due to a tragic childhood accident, Emily Gilmore (Bleeth) is left scarred both physically and mentally.
 The large scar on her face is a constant reminder to Emily that her career and love life are suffering.
-Lonely yet talented, Emily longs for a successful career and romance but is trapped by insecurity and fear.
+Lonely yet talented, she longs for a successful career and romance but is trapped by insecurity and fear.

-The handsome Alec Dalton (James Wilder) turns Emily's life around and makes her feel truly happy and secure for the first time in her life.
-Unfortunately, Alec talks Emily into stealing money from her employer.
-But the old man that Emily works for comes in during the heist and has a heart attack.
-Emily stays behind to help him while Alec runs off.
-He gets away with the money but Emily is sent to prison.
-She is so in love with Alec she does not say a word about Alec's involvement.
+The handsome Alec Dalton (Wilder) turns her life around and makes her feel truly happy and secure for the first time in her life.
+Unfortunately, he talks her into stealing money from her employer.
+But the old man that she works for comes in during the robbery and has a heart attack.
+She stays behind to help him while Alec runs off.
+He escapes with the money but she is sent to prison.
+She is so in love with Alec she does not say a word about his involvement.

-While Emily is in prison she learns that Alec has run away with her own sister, Sheila Gilmore (Chandra West).
-Devastated, Emily gets in a fight with another inmate and because of the injuries she sustains she has to be seen by Dr. Matthew Sheridan (Richard Beymer).
+While she is in prison, Emily learns that Alec has run away with her own sister, Sheila Gilmore (Chandra West).
+Devastated, Emily is in a fight with another inmate and because of the injuries she sustains she has to be seen by Dr. Matthew Sheridan (Richard Beymer).
 The doctor tells her that he can correct her scars for free with an experimental surgery.
-It's a great success and Emily is beautiful, almost unrecognizable.
-After the surgery Emily begins a relationship with the surgeon, who showers her in gifts and love.
-She is released from prison and the two get engaged, but Emily leaves him when she discovers that Matthew had reconstructed her face to be identical to his dead wife's.
+It is a great success and she is beautiful, almost unrecognizable.
+After the surgery, she begins a relationship with the surgeon, who showers her with gifts and love.
+She is released from prison and they become engaged, but she leaves him when she discovers that Matthew had reconstructed her face to be identical to his dead wife's.

-Emily attempts to begin again, changing her name to Adrian Corday and starting her own business as a fashion designer with her friend from prison Claudia (Robin Givens).
+Emily attempts to begin again, changing her name to Adrian Corday and starting her own business as a fashion designer with her friend from prison Claudia (Givens).
 She reconnects with a kind man from her past, Paul (Ricky Paull Goldin), and starts a relationship with him (though he does not know her true identity.)
-But when Emily runs into Alec and he does not recognize her, she decides to take her revenge.
+But when she runs into Alec and he does not recognize her, she decides to take her revenge.